maciekpapiez/redocly-4/about.md

 They can be organized into folders as appropriate.
 See an example with multiple sidebars [on GitHub](https://github.com/redocly/warp-multi-sidebars).

-This project with a single sidebar is also available on Github at the [Warp Single-sidebar template](https://github.com/redocly/warp-single-sidebar).
+This project with a single sidebar is also available on GitHub at the [Warp Single-sidebar template](https://github.com/redocly/warp-single-sidebar).

 ```treeview
 ├── @theme